-In Persian language the ‘Turban’ was pronounced as “Dulband”.
-It’s origin said to have come from ‘Dul’ or ‘Tul (pronounced by Arabs) or ‘volvere’ which applies to head-wrap.
-From the Turks it might have passed on as Tulipant, Tolliban, Turbant etc. in the European usage of Turban.
-“Turban” as head-dress became popular in medieval era and the word ‘Turban’ came along during 15-16 century.
+In the Persian language the ‘Turban’ was pronounced as “Dulband”.
+Its origin is said to have come from ‘Dul’ or ‘Tul (pronounced by Arabs) or ‘Volvere’ which applies to head-wrap.
+From the Turks, it might have passed on as Tulipant, Tolliban, Turbant etc. in the European usage of Turban.
+“Turban” as a headdress became popular in the medieval era and the word ‘Turban’ came along during the 15-16 centuries.
 This head-dress is mostly referred to as ‘Pugree’ in different regions of India but pronounced differently.

 It is commonly known as Dastar or Pag in Punjabi, Paghri in Hindi and Dastar or Paghri in Urdu.
 Chira, Safa, Siropa, Madhasa, Keski and Parna are the other terminologies in Punjabi which is used to refer to the different styles of head-dress prevalent in Punjab.

 The word Pag is said to be originated from Puk in Hindi, which means white hair or grey hair signifying wisdom thus, Pag stands for prudence and sagacity.